-The buddha belly bamboo (Bambusa ventricosa) naturally produces big culms, with sizes similar to thorny bamboo or kawayan tinik (Bambusa blumeana), bayog (Bambusa sp.) and botong (Gigantochloa levis).
+The buddha belly bamboo ( Bambusa ventricosa ) naturally produces big seeds, with sizes similar to thorny bamboo or kawayan tinik ( Bambusa blumeana ), bayog ( Bambusa sp.)
+And botong ( Gigantochloa levis ).
 These plant species are among those recommended for growing bamboo to mitigate global warming and for commercial purposes.

 But with little effort and patience, you can produce a dwarf clump which is ideal as a bamboo bonsai and as a landscape specimen.

 Then came the unexpected bonus.
-I happened to pass by a home lot with a hedge of dwarf buddha’s belly in front.
-Maximum height of the plants was about 1 meter.
+I happened to be home to a hedge or dwarf buddha's belly in front.
+The maximum height of the plants was about 1 meter.
 A few days later, I went back and bought some offsets.

 Unexpectedly, I received an additional bonus.
 The owner was so accommodating that he taught me how to maintain the short stature of my buddha belly bamboo.

-So how do we make an otherwise tall buddha belly dwarf?
+So what do we do with other tall buddha belly dwarf?